BLOG

 • Building Fire Safety Regulation 2008

-The objectives of the legislation are to ensure that all fire safety installations (including interconnected smoke alarms) within a building are maintained, and to ensure that people can safely evacuate from a building in the event of a fire.
+The objectives of the legislation are to ensure that all fire safety installations (including interconnected photoelectric smoke alarms) within a building are maintained, and to ensure that people can safely evacuate from a building in the event of a fire.

 Building Fire Safety Regulation 2008 – Smoke Alarms

-Part 5A of the QLD Building Fire Safety Regulation 2008 deals specifically with smoke alarm requirements for domestic dwellings.
+Part 5A of the QLD Building Fire Safety Regulation 2008 deals specifically with photoelectric smoke alarm requirements for domestic dwellings.
 It states that smoke alarms must;

 • Comply with the Australian Standard (AS 3786:2014).